nodemailer/wildduck/README.md

 > Attachments collections might be configured to reside in a different database than default.
 Modify sharding namespaces accordingly (and do not forget to
 > enable sharding for the attachments database)

+### Disk usage

+Tests show that the ratio of attachment contents vs other stuff is around 1:10.
+This means that you can split your database between multiple disks by using smaller SSD for message data and indexes and a larger and cheaper SATA for attachment contents.
+This assumes that you use WiredTiger with
+`storage.directoryPerDB:true` and `storage.wiredTiger.engineConfig.directoryForIndexes:true`

+Assuming that you use a database named `attachments` for attachment contents:

+    SSD mount : /var/lib/mongodb
+    SATA mount: /var/lib/mongodb/attachments/content

+In this case you could have a 1TB SATA and 150GB SSD.

 ### Redis Sentinel

 Wild Duck is able to use Redis Sentinel instead of single Redis master for automatic failover.
 When using Sentinel and the Redis master fails then it might take